yarah-yma1/MNIST_Dataset_Example/README.md

 - [How to Use](#how-to-use)
 - [References](#references)
 # Implementation
 The models implementation consists of an input of the MNIST dataset in which it involves a collection of 70,000 handwritten digits (0-9), with each image being 28x28 pixels.
 The model is trained using 25 EPOCHs in which it is passed through 25 times, with a validation split of 0.2 to prevent overfitting and validates on a specific portion of the data.
+Outputs are found in the media folder.
 # Requirements
 This project requires tensorflow, keras, and scikit-learn.
 It was developed using a Python environment through VSCode.